 Louis Valentino, Jr. Park and Pier — Coffey Street & Ferris Street

 If you're a pie fan, then you won't want to miss Steve's Authentic Key Lime Pies.
 When you leave the Valentino Pier, just head back along Coffey, and you'll see signs pointing you towards the pie shop.
 Not hungry?
 Don't worry, the 4-inch tart, is small and perfectly shareable, but if you're a chocolate fan, you must order The Swingle, a frozen chocolate covered key lime pie on a stick.
-But if you want to stick yo an original pie remember--according to Al Roker, these tarts are the "last genuine key lime pies in the US!"
+But if you want to stick yo an original pie remember — according to Al Roker, these tarts are the "last genuine key lime pies in the US!"

-Hop on a museum housed on a barge
+Hop on a Museum on a Barge

 After a couple of hours spent wandering around Ikea, you may be in need of a pick-me-up.
 If so, head to the Red Hook Ballfields for an afternoon snack.
 From Ikea, head east on Halleck Street, turn right onto Columbia Street, and then turn right onto Bay Street.
 It's about a ten-minute walk.

-Browse through the Bookshops
+Browse Through the Bookshops

 Walk off those quesadillas while perusing the aisles of local indie bookstores.
 Pioneer Books located on Van Brunt Street has a collection of books on art, poetry, etc, and is apart of Pioneer Works, a "a center for research and experimentation in contemporary culture," with an exhibition space open to the public on Wednesday through Sunday, noon to 6 p.m.

-Dine on the rooftop at Alma
+Dine on the Rooftop at Alma